darrell-pittman/wgc-run/README.md

 You can put a file called .wgn_run in the root of your project.
 This will be a lua file that defines the command to be run when :WgcRun command is called.
 The .wgc_run file is a lua module that must return a lua table with the following keys:
-* cmd (required) - A list of strings that will be passed as the the cmd arg to vim.fn.jobstart function.
+* cmd (required) - A list of strings that will be passed as the cmd arg to vim.fn.jobstart function.
 * cwd (optional) - A string with the working directory to be used in the call to vim.fn.jobstart function.